codescrum/rails-template-docker-kubernetes/README.md

 *Server Compatibility*

-- NGNIX: adding the following line and inserting the appropriate pin-sha256="..." values will enable HPKP on your nginx.
-This requires the `ngx_http_headers_module` to be installed on your nginx installation.
+- NGINX: adding the following line and inserting the appropriate pin-sha256="..." values will enable HPKP on your nginx.
+This requires the `ngx_http_headers_module` to be installed on your nginx installation (it should be installed by default, as it is a standard nginx module).
+See more details for this module here: http://nginx.org/en/docs/http/ngx_http_headers_module.html.

 - Apache: adding a line similar to the following to your web server's config will enable HPKP on your Apache.
 This requires the `mod_headers` module enabled.

-see more info here:
+**Important Note**: If you enable the HPKP feature, you **MUST** enable the server side modules for this too, because if not, you will not be able to connect to the server.

-https://goo.gl/yrx3ex
+Optional: learn more about the details of HPKP here: https://goo.gl/yrx3ex
 | http://goo.gl/zFnaaW
 ### CONFIG